Key legislation and terminology

 Health care decision-making by a substitute decision-maker

 What health care decisions can a substitute decision-maker make?

-A substitute decision-maker can make most decisions about medical treatment for a person at the end of life, including consenting, or refusing to consent, to medical treatment, including life-sustaining treatment.
+A substitute decision-maker can make most decisions about medical treatment for a person at the end of life, including consenting or refusing consent to medical treatment, including life-sustaining treatment.
 However, some restrictions apply in relation to consenting to the withholding or withdrawing of life-sustaining treatment.

-In the case of a guardian or attorney the decisions which can be made will depend on the powers granted to the guardian by QCAT, or the powers granted to the attorney in the Advance Health Directive or in the enduring power of attorney.
+The decisions a guardian or attorney can make will depend on the powers granted to the guardian by QCAT, or the powers granted to the attorney in the person's Advance Health Directive or Enduring Power of Attorney.
 If there are no limitations on a guardian or attorney's powers, they will be able to do anything the person could have done if they had capacity, including making most medical treatment decisions.

 How do substitute decision-makers make decisions?

 All substitute decision-makers must follow the General principles and Health care principles (set out in the guardianship laws) when deciding whether or not to consent to medical treatment or health care for a person at the end of life.

 - An adult is presumed to have capacity.

 - Recognition of the adult’s human rights, including dignity, equality, autonomy and the freedom to make one’s own choices; non-discrimination; and full and effective participation and inclusion in society.